amunn/msu-thesis/docs/index.md

 # MSU Thesis Class Documentation

+## UPDATE May 26, 2023

+ - Because of conflicting reports of spacing issues with chapter titles, I've reinstituted some spacing after chapter titles that the thesis office wanted removed.
+This may be problematic since they are so inconsistent with their measuring.
+If they complain about too *much* space after chapter titles, please let me know, but you can add the following to your preamble to solve the problem:

+`\setlength{\afterchapskip}{0pt}`

 ## Getting started

 - If you are using an up-to-date TeXLive or MikTeX you may simply need to update your distribution to have the most recent version of the package.